Retention Heatmap

 Key techniques: Pivot-style map(columns) + nested map(values), CSS custom properties for dynamic color, hsl() color calculations

-- Across different time filters: Same user, same dashboard.
-With a "last year" filter, max = 1000 shows the darkest color.
-Switch to "last month", max drops to 200, but it's displayed in a pale shade because the scale was designed for 1000.
+- Across different time filters: With a "last year" filter, max = 1,000 fills the darkest color.
+Switch to "last month" and max drops to 200 — but it renders as a pale shade because the scale was designed for 1,000.

-This template solves both by using a CSS-calculated color scale driven by a Heat Intensity field that you normalize in your data query (0 to 1 range), so the darkest color always maps to your current maximum.
+This template solves both by adding a Heat Intensity field to your data query, normalized to a 0–1 range.
+The CSS then maps this value to color intensity, so the darkest color always reflects your current maximum.

 Template Code